Scalable authentication and optimal flooding in a quantum network: Secure Inaugural Authentication Transfer Protocol

 Trusted nodes are a security risk but their advantages can often outweigh these concerns.
 Nevertheless, it is impossible to be 100\,\% certain about an intermediary node.
 If each node is assigned a risk factor then we can use multiple non-overlapping paths (MNOPs) to mitigate this risk.
 If some probability of insecurity can be tolerated, the insecurity of the initial key is as follows.

 Let every node be characterised (in agreement between Alice and Bob, or taking the lowest trust value for each) by the partial trust probabilities $T_j$ (as defined in Section \ref{sec:terminology}).
+That is, they are honest with probability $T_j$, although they may read any information to which they have access.
+With probability $1 - T_j$, they are completely dishonest and may share information publicly.
 Consider an initial key $k_{\text{Auth}}$ to be shared between users Alice and Bob, using several disjoint paths that are labelled $i$, each with nodes labelled $j$, as shown in Fig. \ref{fig: MNOPs} (similarly to the multiple paths shown in Ref. \cite{Salvail10}).
 The probability that the key is compromised (can be read by a node) is:

 where $k$ runs over the set of $j$.
 The first term represents the scenario that at least one node in every path is dishonest (equivalent to the key in that path being published), and the second term describes the scenario in which at least one node in every path but one is dishonest (meaning the nodes in the remaining path can infer the key).